Isaac-alencar/shopping_cart/README.md

 ## Architecture

-I decided to follow a architecture based on four layers, as following
+This project follows the Four-Layer Architecture principle, dividing responsibilities into Presentation(UI), Application, Domain, and Infrastructure layers.
+This structure promotes maintainability, testability, and scalability by clearly separating concerns and ensuring each layer has a single purpose.

 - **Domain** - Business rules, core of application
-- **Infra** - Communication with third part applications/resources
+- **Infrastructure** - Communication with third part applications/resources
 - **Application** - Use cases, connecting business rules with user actions
 - **UI** - Presentation layer, the user interface itself